AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 >title="Settings validity"
 >abstract="The Delivery duration field lets you enter the limit for global delivery retries.
 This means that Adobe Campaign sends the messages beginning on the start date, and then, for messages returning an error only, regular, configurable retries are performed until the validity limit is reached.The Validity limit field is used for uploaded resources, such as the mirror page or images.
 These resources are valid for a limited time: once the limit is reached, resources are no longer available."

+>[!CONTEXTUALHELP]
+>id="acw_delivery_template_settings_resources_validity"
+>title="Resources validity limit"
+>abstract="The Validity limit field is used for uploaded resources, such as the mirror page or images.
+These resources are valid for a limited time: once the limit is reached, resources are no longer available."

+>[!CONTEXTUALHELP]
+>id="acw_delivery_template_settings_delivery_duration"
+>title="Delivery duration"
+>abstract="The Delivery duration field lets you enter the limit for global delivery retries.
+This means that Adobe Campaign sends the messages beginning on the start date, and then, for messages returning an error only, regular, configurable retries are performed until the validity limit is reached."
 <!--
 >[!CONTEXTUALHELP]
 >id="acw_email_settings_resources_validity"